marklogic/marklogic-kubernetes/README.md

 * KUBERNETES_VERSION: For now, we only support the latest version of Kubernetes in EKS, which is 1.21.
 * NODEGROUP_NAME: Choose a distinctive node group name.
 * NODE_TYPE: The recommendation from our performance team is to use the r5.large node type for development purposes.
-* NUMBER_OF_NODES: Total number of nodes running not only Marklogic database, but also nodes running other applications.
+* NUMBER_OF_NODES: Total number of nodes running not only MarkLogic database, but also nodes running other applications.

-# Install Marklogic Helm Chart
+# Install MarkLogic Helm Chart

-## Add Marklogic Repo
+## Add MarkLogic Repo

 If you haven’t already, add the MarkLogic official repo to Helm using this command: